-Come to church at least 5 minutes early and sit reverently with your children and as a family.
+Come to church at least 5 or 10 minutes early and sit reverently with your children (and as a family).
 Don’t permit them to be noisy or run and play in the chapel.
 Do allow the children to play quietly with their soft toys and books.

 Smile and softly compliment your children when they are reverent in church (and at home).

 If they become restless, speak softly to them, and encourage them to focus on quiet activities.

 - After the meeting/service begins, if a toddler becomes irreverent and distracting from the spirit of the meeting, escort him out of the chapel (leaving the soft quiet toys behind).

 - It’s usually best to carry the child out.
 And, if the father is available, this could well be considered “his responsibility.”